Single Tooth Dental Implants

 Dental implants have two major advantages.
 The first one is that when you elect to have a dental implant placed, the adjacent teeth are not affected.
 Practically speaking, what this fact means is that if a dental implant were to fail (success rates are generally over 95% success) – the teeth next to the implant would remain intact.

 Contrast this situation to a fixed dental bridge.
 With a fixed dental bridge, it is necessary to prepare (to drill) one or more teeth in front of the space, and behind the space.
 What this means is that if any one of the anchor teeth for the bridge were to have a problem (decay, bone loss over many years, etc.) then you would have to replace the entire bridge.

 The second advantage of dental implants is longevity.
-Dental implants do not get decay – so when an implant and an implant crown is done correctly, these types of restorations can last for decades.
+Dental implants do not get decay – so when an implant and an implant crown is done and maintained properly, these types of restorations can last for decades.
 Contrast this timeframe with dental bridges, which like dental crowns, usually last around 5-15 years before they eventually need to be replaced.